 Simply put, Meaningful Use means providers can show they're using CEHRT in ways that can be measured in quality and quantity.
 To qualify for the financial incentives, Meaningful Use requirements must be met in the following ways:

 Medicaid EHR Incentive Program: Eligible Professionals and Eligible Hospitals may qualify for incentive payments if they Adopt, Implement, Upgrade (A/I/U) or demonstrate Meaningful Use in their first year of participation.
 They must successfully demonstrate Meaningful Use for subsequent participation years.
+This program continues until Program Year 2021.

 Adopted: Acquired and installed CEHRT.
 (E.g.: can show evidence of installation)